philfrich/marketing/README.md

 Dictionary designed to capture “marketing” in earnings call transcripts.
-This dictionary serves as companion tool to the paper “Marketing Stock Analysts on Wall Street.”
+This dictionary serves as companion tool to the paper “Marketing Information Processing on Wall Street: Analyst Marketing Emphasis and Forecast Accuracy”